41. China – 2016

-By fall, we were ready for new experiences.
-I had heard of the beauty of Slovenia and Croatia.
-I looked for a small group tour and and liked the Rick Steves Tour itinerary.
-I prefer small group trips, but decided to give his tour a try even though the group size could be as much as 26 people.
+I had heard of the beauty of Slovenia and Croatia and chose Rick Steves’ tour itinerary.
+I prefer smaller groups, but decided to give his tour a try even though the group size could be as much as 26 people.
 The size was not a problem because his tours attract people who are real travelers and conform to his rules.
 This was a great trip.
-Slovenia: Ljubljana I like to be sure that I arrive in plenty of time for a tour, therefore, we … Continue reading 32.
+Slovenia: Ljubljana I like to be sure that I arrive in plenty of time for a tour, therefore, we arrived in Ljubljana a day early.
+I pre-arranged with the hotel for a driver to pick us up and drive us … Continue reading 38.
 Slovenia and Croatia – 2014

 37. Sri Lanka – 2014

-It was time to pick a get-a-way for Winter, 2014.
-My dear friends, Ajit and Laurie had recently visited Sri Lanka (Ceylon), his birth place, and they highly recommended it.
+My dear friends, Ajit and Laurie had recently visited Sri Lanka (Ceylon), his birth place, and they highly recommended it for our 2014 winter get-away.
 Sri Lanka is a small island in the Indian Ocean.
 Therefore, we originally thought that 2 or 3-week trip would be adequate, but it soon became apparent that if I wanted to see all the principal sights and have down time, the trip needed to be extended to 30 days.
 Even with the extended time, we had to eliminate the far North and East of the country.
-We hired Varini De … Continue reading 37.
+We hired Varini De Silva, owner of Ceylon Express … Continue reading 37.
 Sri Lanka – 2014

 36. Athens to Rome III- 2013